intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/tuning_guide.md

 Users can control OpenMP behaviors through some environment variables to fit for their workloads.
 Also, beside GNU OpenMP library ([libgomp](https://gcc.gnu.org/onlinedocs/libgomp/)), Intel provides another OpenMP implementation [libiomp](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support.html) for users to choose from.
 Environment variables that control behavior of OpenMP threads may differ from libgomp and libiomp.
 They will be introduced separately in sections below.

-GNU OpenMP (libgomp) is the default multi-threading library for both PyTorch and IPEX.
+GNU OpenMP (libgomp) is the default multi-threading library for both PyTorch and Intel® Extension for PyTorch\*.

 [2] [Wikipedia - OpenMP](https://en.wikipedia.org/wiki/OpenMP)

 #### OMP_NUM_THREADS

-Environment variable OMP_NUM_THREADS sets the number of threads used for parallel regions.
+Environment variable `OMP_NUM_THREADS` sets the number of threads used for parallel regions.
 By default, it is set to be the number of available physical cores.
 It can be used along with numactl settings, as the following example.
 If cores 0-3 are on socket 0, this example command runs \<script\> on cores 0-3, with 4 OpenMP threads.

 This environment variable works on both libgomp and libiomp.